-Session 9: Introduction to the systemic competitiveness framework of economic development.
+Session 9: Introduction to the systemic competitiveness framework

+Systemic competitiveness is a heuristic model that combines crucial insights from economics, social science, and other disciplines to better understand the driving forces of economic development.
 It allows to analyse the relationship between the four levels: meta (cultural), macro (broad economic policies), meso (industry or issue-specific policies and programmes) and micro (network, hierarchy, and market level performance) levels in an economic system.
 The interaction between these four levels shapes the ability of countries, regions, or municipalities to thrive in a competitive way.